todogroup/osposurvey/2020/questions.md

 * 101-1,000
 * More than 1,000
 * Don't know
->LH Note (7/2/19): Added "Don't know" in 2019.

-35. How many developers (full time or part time) in your organization contribute to open source projects you depend on?
+36. How many developers (full time or part time) in your organization contribute to open source projects you depend on?
 * 0
 * 1-5
 * 6-10
 * 11-100
 * More than 100
 * Don't know
->LH Note (7/2/19): New question in 2019

-36. How often does your average application development team release code into production?
+37. How often does your average application development team release code into production?
 * Hourly
 * Daily
 * Weekly